 From a business perspective, Yeo suggested that these actions would not heavily impact plastic manufacturers but should be seen as the beginning of an eco-friendly production and growth.

 Yeo added that Malaysia ranks number eight internationally for the mismanagement of plastic waste pollution.
-Moreover, Malaysia is the fourth largest plastic exporter country in ASEAN, while ranks 25th internationally.
+Moreover, Malaysia is the fourth largest plastic exporter among ASEAN countries, while ranking 25th internationally.

-Besides, Malaysia was reported as an alternative dump site for other countries, and this could possibly lead to serious environmental damage if treated with unlicensed, low-end technology.
+Malaysia was also reported as an alternative dump site for other countries, and this could possibly lead to serious environmental damage if treated with unlicensed, low-end technology.

 Recently, Penang’s Welfare, Caring Society and Environment Committee chairman Phee Boon Poh announced that the state is going to increase the price of a plastic bag to 50 cents, because the 20 cents charge seems to be not “expensive” enough to reduce plastic bag wastage.